rafaelpcarneiro/cleaningCaptchas/README.md

-# Cleaning captcha images (==under development==)
+# Cleaning captcha images (*under development*)

-Here my objective is to develop a program whose input is a captcha image, such as the image
+My objective is to develop a program whose input is a captcha image, such as the image down bellow
 <p align="center">
     <img src="data/20220222182850.jpg" />
 </p>
-into a cleaner image, without noise and visual information related not directly with letters.
+and to output a cleaner image, that is, an image without noise and whose pixels are visual components of letters.

 ## Results so far